conradmr94/MyPlanner/README.md

 - **Progress Tracking**: Visual progress indicators and completion statistics
 - **Firebase Integration**: Cloud sync when signed in, offline support when signed out

+### 🤖 AI Assistant
+- **Task-Aware Chat**: Ask questions about your specific tasks and get accurate information
+- **Interactive Chat**: Get productivity tips, task management advice, and general help
+- **Context-Aware Responses**: AI has access to your current task list and can answer questions about them
+- **Always Available**: Chat button in header for quick access without disrupting your workflow
+- **Compact Design**: Chat window stays within half the screen to keep other components visible

 ### 📝 Rich Note-Taking
 - **Markdown Support**: Full markdown formatting with live preview
 - **Tag Organization**: Organize notes with custom tags